Mitrephora williamsii

 Mitrephora williamsii is a species of plant in the family Annonaceae.
-It is native to The Philippines.
+It is native to the Philippines.
 Charles Budd Robinson, the Canadian botanist who first formally described the species, named it after Robert Statham Williams who collected the specimen that Robinson examined.

 Description

-It is a tree reaching 12 meters in height.
-Its oval leaves are 20-32 by 7–11.5 centimeters and come to a point at their tips.
+It is a tree reaching 12 m in height.
+Its oval leaves are 20-32 by 7–11.5 cm and come to a point at their tips.
 The leaves are smooth and shiny green on their upper surfaces while their undersides are brown-green and slightly hairy.
-The leaves have 20-25 pairs of secondary veins emanating from their midribs.
-Its petioles are 12-18 by 2.5-4 millimeters.
+The leaves have 20–25 pairs of secondary veins emanating from their midribs.
+Its petioles are 12–18 by 2.5–4 millimeters.
 Its fragrant flowers are red and yellow and are arranged in cymes opposite the leaves.
-Each flower is on a hairy pedicel 5-8 millimeters long.
-Its flowers have 3, oval-shaped sepals, 5-6 millimeters long, that come to a point at their tip.
+Each flower is on a hairy pedicel 5–8 millimeters long.
+Its flowers have 3, oval-shaped sepals, 5–6 millimeters long, that come to a point at their tip.
 Its 6 petals are arranged in two rows of 3.
-The outer petals are 13-15 by 9-10 millimeters, hairy on their outer surface and smooth inside.
-The inner petals have a 10 by 2 millimeter claw below a 6-7 by 7.5 millimeter hood-shaped blade which is hairy on its inner surface.
-It has approximately 200-250 stamens that are 0.8-1 millimeter long.
+The outer petals are 13–15 by 9–10 millimeters, hairy on their outer surface and smooth inside.
+The inner petals have a 10 by 2 millimeter claw below a 6–7 by 7.5 millimeter hood-shaped blade which is hairy on its inner surface.
+It has approximately 200–250 stamens that are 0.8–1 millimeter long.